cossacklabs/product-docs/acra/security-controls/_index.md

 ## Monitor and detect anomalies

-* [Programmatic reactions on security events](/acra/security-controls/security-logging-and-events/security-events/programmatic-reactions/).
+* [Programmatic reactions on security events](/acra/security-controls/security-logging-and-events/programmatic-reactions/).
 Configure Acra's behaviour – send alerts to your Ops team, respond with forget data or even shut down Acra.

 * [SQL firewall](/acra/security-controls/sql-firewall).
 Configure Acra's Request Firewall as conventional DLP for the database, making sure that chosen patterns or data blocks never pass Acra without an alarm.

 * [Intrusion detection](/acra/security-controls/intrusion-detection/).
 Generate and place honeytokens/honeypots inside your database.
 Acra will trigger security alarm if these records are read.

-* [SIEM/SOC integration](/acra/security-controls/security-logging-and-events/security-events/siem-soc-integration/).
+* [SIEM/SOC integration](/acra/security-controls/security-logging-and-events/siem-soc-integration/).
 Connect Acra to your SIEM/SOC and analyse analyse behaviour of your whole system at once.

+* [Audit logging](/acra/security-controls/security-logging-and-events/audit-logging).
+Setup cryptographically-signed logs to detect if someone tried tampering log detals or removing log messages.

 ## Export logs

 * [SQL query logging](/acra/security-controls/sql-firewall#logging-and-masking-queries/).
 Configure Acra's Request Firewall to keep a log of all incoming SQL queries for further analysis and validation.

 * [Security logging](/acra/security-controls/security-logging-and-events/).
-Configure technical logs and security events.
-Setup cryptographically-signed logs to detect if someone tried to tamper logs.
+Configure security logs and security events.